-Year Ended December 31,
+Ended ber 31,

 2014 2013

-23⁄4 % convertible notes:
+$2^{3/4}$ % convertible notes:

 Non-cash amortization of the debt discount and debt issuance costs \$ 7,211 \$ 6,758

 Interest expense payable in cash 5,074 5,534

 1 % convertible notes:

 Non-cash amortization of the debt discount and debt issuance costs 2,365

 Interest expense payable in cash 597

 Non-cash interest expense for long-term financing liability 6,622 6,568

 Other 340 495

-Total interest expense \$22,209 \$19,355
+Total interest expense \$ 22,209 \$ 19,355

 Interest expense for the year ended December 31, 2014 was \$22.2 million compared to \$19.4 million in 2013.
 The increase in interest expense was primarily due to a higher average carrying value of the liability portion of our debt and a slight increase in interest expense payable in cash because we had more debt outstanding in 2014 compared to 2013.
 In November 2014, we completed a \$500 million convertible debt offering.
 The notes mature in 2021 and bear interest at 1 percent.
-We used a substantial portion of the net proceeds from the issuance of the 1 percent notes to repurchase \$140 million in principal of our 23⁄4 percent notes.
-The new principal balance of the 23⁄4 percent notes is \$61.2 million.
+We used a substantial portion of the net proceeds from the issuance of the 1 percent notes to repurchase \$140 million in principal of our $2\frac{3}{4}$ percent notes.
+The new principal balance of the $2\frac{3}{4}$ percent notes is \$61.2 million.
 We record non-cash amortization of the debt discount on our convertible notes because we account for our convertible notes by separating the liability and equity components of the instruments in a manner that reflects our nonconvertible debt borrowing rate.
-As a result, we assigned a value to the debt component of our convertible notes equal to the estimated fair value of similar debt instruments without the conversion feature.
-This means we recorded our convertible notes at a discount that we are amortizing over the life of the notes as non-cash interest expense.
+As a result, we assigned a value to the debt component of our convertible notes as non-cash interest expense.